-Figure 9.
-Results of 3D tomography of electron density anomalies at heights from 75 km to 600 km, one minute before the 2015 Illapel earthquake (22:53 UT, September 16). (a) and (b) indicate horizontal map at altitude ranges 150-225 km and 525-600 km, respectively.
+Figure 21.9 Results of 3D tomography of electron density anomalies at heights from 75 km to 600 km, one minute before the 2015 Illapel earthquake (22:53 UT, September 16). (a) and (b) indicate horizontal map at altitude ranges 150-225 km and 525-600 km, respectively.
 The white curves show coastlines and the black star indicates the epicenter. (c) is the north-south profile at longitude 288E.
 Local geomagnetic field line is given with a white curve in (c).
 For detail including the checker-board resolution test, see He & Heki (2018).

-If this scenario is correct, similar electron density anomalies are expected to occur above the geomagnetic conjugate point of the epicenter (Kuo et al., 2014).
+conjugate point of the epicenter (Kuo et al., 2014).
 He & Heki (2018) looked for such conjugate anomalies for the 2015 Illapel earthquake but did not reach a decisive conclusion.
-He & Heki (under review) analyzed GNSS data in northern Australia around the conjugate point of the 2011 Tohoku-oki earthquake epicenter and found clear ionospheric TEC changes starting ~40 minutes prior to the earthquake.

 Origin of the hypothetical surface electric charges is yet to be explored, but peroxy defects and positive holes in rocks would be a possibility.
 Laboratory experiments showed that positive holes are mobilized by micro-cracks and micro-dislocations in highly stressed rocks (e.g. Freund, 2013).
 Such mobilized positive charges would concentrate on the surface, with its areal density determined by the balance between the charge generation rate and its decay rate (diffusion to surroundings).
-The land-ocean electric conductivity contrast suggests that the charge may concentrate on land.
+The landocean electric conductivity contrast suggests that the charge may concentrate on land.
 Such positive hole mobilization may not be the only candidate to make electric fields penetrate the ionosphere.
 Future studies are needed to clarify the polarization process of crustal electric charges bridging gap between laboratory and real faults.